 Officers, managers and other supervisors are expected to develop in employees a sense of commitment to the spirit, as well as the letter, of the Code.
-Supervisors are also expected to ensure that all agents and contractors conform to Code standards when working for or on behalf of InterCloud Systems, Inc. (formerly known as Genesis Group Holdings, Inc.) and its subsidiaries and affiliates (collectively "ICLD").
+Supervisors are also expected to ensure that all agents and contractors conform to Code standards when working for or on behalf of SHOTSPOTTER, INC. (the "Company," "us," "we," "our").
 The compliance environment within each supervisor's assigned area of responsibility will be an important factor in evaluating the quality of that individual's performance.
-Nothing in the Code alters the at-will employment policy of ICLD.
+In addition, any employee who makes an exemplary effort to implement and uphold our legal and ethical standards will be recognized for that effort in his or her performance review.
+Nothing in the Code alters the at-will employment policy of the Company applicable to all U.S. employees.

-The Code cannot possibly describe every practice or principle related to honest and ethical conduct.
 The Code addresses conduct that is particularly important to proper dealings with the people and entities with which we interact, but reflects only a part of our commitment.
-From time to time we may adopt additional policies and procedures with which our employees, officers and directors are expected to comply, as applicable.
+From time to time we may adopt additional policies and procedures with which our employees, officers and directors are expected to comply, if applicable to them.
 However, it is the responsibility of each employee to apply common sense, together with his or her own highest personal ethical standards, in making business decisions where there is no stated guideline in the Code.
-The integrity and reputation of ICLD depends on the honesty, fairness and integrity brought to the job by each person associated with us.
-Unyielding personal integrity is the foundation of corporate integrity.

-Action by members of your immediate family, significant others or other persons who live in your household also may potentially result in ethical issues to the extent that they involve ICLD business.
+Action by members of your immediate family, significant others or other persons who live in your household (referred to in the Code as "family members") also may potentially result in ethical issues to the extent that they involve Company business.
 For example, acceptance of inappropriate gifts by a family member from one of our suppliers could create a conflict of interest and result in a Code violation attributable to you.
-Consequently, in complying with the Code, you should consider not only your own conduct, but also that of your immediate family members, significant others and other persons who live in your household.
+Consequently, in complying with the Code, you should consider not only your own conduct, but also that of your family members, significant others and other persons who live in your household.